Beyond the Proxy: Trajectory-Distilled Guidance for Offline GFlowNet Training: Additional experimental results

 where \(F_\theta(s, s')\) denotes the flow along edge \((s \rightarrow s')\).
 The resulting flow-based policy is then defined by sampling child states in proportion to the learned flows at each parent state.

 The TB objective for each sampled trajectory $\tau$ is given by:

 where $\mathcal{P}_F^{G'}(s' \mid s;\theta)$ and $\mathcal{P}_B^{G'}(s \mid s';\theta)$ denote the forward and backward transition probabilities respectively, both normalized over the edges in the pruned subgraph $G'$ is the reward of the terminal state $x$, and $Z_\theta$ is the learned normalizing constant.
-Moreover, we find it beneficial to fix $\mathcal{P}_B^{G'}$ to the form given in Equation~(\ref{eq:P_B}), a practice also noted in \citet{malkin2022trajectory}.
+Moreover, we find it beneficial to fix $\mathcal{P}_B^{G'}$ to the form given in Equation~\eqref{eq:P_B}, a practice also noted in \citet{malkin2022trajectory}.
 The results of applying the TB objective on the four datasets used in our main experiments are presented in Figure~\ref{fig:tb}.

 We observe that the TB objective converges faster than the FM objective, but is less effective in rapidly exploring modes and exhibits weaker stability against overfitting on extreme datasets (e.g., \textit{Bad}).
-Nevertheless, it still substantially outperforms COFlowNet.
+We hypothesize this is because the flow function $F_\theta(s, s')$ in the FM objective can itself be interpreted as an implicit edge-level reward model.
+From this perspective, our pruning method effectively reshapes the learning landscape for this \textit{flow-reward} model, simplifying its learning task, while our prioritized backward sampling guides it to strategically generalize to high-utility regions.
+Analogous to how a proxy reward model generalizes across terminal states, our approach enables this flow-reward model to generalize to unseen edges, thereby actively guiding the policy to explore novel states.
+This synergy might explain the FM objective's enhanced robustness and exploratory capability within our framework.
+Nevertheless, TD-GFN with the TB objective still substantially outperforms COFlowNet.

 \paragraph{Replacing GFlowNet objectives with Offline RL Training.}

 Instead of using the standard objectives in GFlowNet training, we examine the effect of replacing it with the Conservative Q-Learning (CQL) objective from offline reinforcement learning~\citep{kumar2020conservative}, resulting in a variant we refer to as TD-CQL.
 We evaluate TD-CQL on both the \textit{Expert} and \textit{Mixed} datasets, each consisting of \(1,500\) trajectories.
 Results are presented in Figure~\ref{fig:rl}.